 For pre-hashed files, make sure you DO check "The records in this data file are already normalized and hashed using SHA256" box during upload.

-How do I use a data partner for audience lists?
+How do I use a data partner for List Audiences?

 First, establish a relationship with one of Twitter’s partners.
 Many ad partners can manage audiences via API.
-If you want to create an audience list through a partner using email addresses, leverage our MACT partners and/or ads API partners.
+If you want to create a List audience through a partner using email addresses, leverage our MACT partners and/or ads API partners.

 Please note that your audiences will not include Twitter users that have opted out of receiving interest-based advertising.

 What are the formatting requirements?

 The format of each entry must conform to the following normalization requirements: